 What are Group Boards?

 When you’re creating or editing a board, you have the option to add contributors.
 A board with two or more contributors is called a group board.
 Group boards can be used to your advantage in a good Pinterest strategy, as they increase your reach to include all the followers of the board, instead of just your own account’s followers.
+Group boards are getting less reach in the algorithm in 2019, but good, active, niched down group boards are still worth being a part of.

 What are Rich Pins?